Mighty Switch Force!

-Mighty Switch Force! is a puzzle-platform game developed by WayForward Technologies for Nintendo 3DS.
+Mighty Switch Force! is a 2011 puzzle-platform game developed and published by WayForward Technologies for the Nintendo 3DS.
 It is the third game in WayForward's Mighty series, following Mighty Flip Champs! and Mighty Milky Way.
 The game was released on the Nintendo eShop on December 22, 2011.
 An update to the game, including five new levels, was released in May 2012.
 A high-definition version, Mighty Switch Force!
 Hyper Drive Edition, was released for the Wii U in 2012, featuring re-drawn graphics and other new features.
 A Steam version of the game was also released in June 2015.
 A sequel, Mighty Switch Force!
 2, was released in June 2013.

 Plot

 A group of convicts called the "Hooligan Sisters" escape custody on Planet Land.
 As they escape, one of them breaks open a canister, which causes Planet Land to become infested with monsters.
 The "Galactic Penal Squad" contacts "cybernetic peace officer" Patricia Wagon (voiced by Stephanie Komure), authorizing the use of her Siren Helmet and Pellet Shooter, in order to capture the criminals.
 Helping her along the way are General Gendarmor, a mechanical armor that can extract her from battles, Ugly Twitching Dog (U.T.D), who can create reload points, and HQ, who are monitoring her actions.